Testing conditional independence under isotonicity: Introduction

-Given the clear practical relevance of conditional independence testing, as well as the well-established literature on unconditional independence testing, the following hardness result due to \citet{shah2020hardness} initially comes as a big surprise. \begin{theorem}[\citealp{shah2020hardness}] Let $\mathcal{P}_{\textnormal{Cont}}$ denote the set of distributions on $\R^d$ that are absolutely continuous distributions with respect to Lebesgue measure.
-For any $\alpha\in (0,1)$, any test of the null $H_0^{\textnormal{CI}} \cap \mathcal{P}_{\textnormal{Cont}}$ with Type~I error level $\alpha$ has power no greater than $\alpha$ at every alternative distribution in $\mathcal{P}_{\textnormal{Cont}}\setminus H_0^{\textnormal{CI}}$. \end{theorem} In other words, any valid test of conditional independence null is powerless at \emph{any} alternative distribution.
+Given the clear practical relevance of conditional independence testing, as well as the well-established literature on unconditional independence testing, the following hardness result due to \citet{shah2020hardness} initially comes as a big surprise. \begin{theorem}[\citealp{shah2020hardness}] Let $d \in \mathbb{N}$ and let $\mathcal{P}_{\textnormal{Cont}}$ denote the set of distributions of $(X,Y,Z)$ on $\R^{d}$ that are absolutely continuous with respect to Lebesgue measure.
+For any $\alpha\in (0,1)$, any test of the null $H_0^{\textnormal{CI}} \cap \mathcal{P}_{\textnormal{Cont}}$ with Type~I error level $\alpha$ has power no greater than $\alpha$ at every alternative distribution in $\mathcal{P}_{\textnormal{Cont}}\setminus H_0^{\textnormal{CI}}$. \end{theorem} In other words, any valid test of the conditional independence null is powerless at \emph{any} alternative distribution.
 We also refer the reader to \citet{neykov2021minimax} and \citet{kim2022local} for further discussion and results on the fundamental hardness of constructing distribution-free tests for CI.
 Naturally, these hardness results have led to growing interest in identifying natural and minimal assumptions under which non-trivial CI tests can be developed.
-Existing approaches typically aim to guarantee validity (Type I error control) over restricted classes of null distributions that impose one of the following additional structures: \begin{enumerate} \item[(a)] a parametric model, such as joint Gaussianity of~$(X, Y, Z)$, or a Gaussian linear model for $Y\mid (X,Z)$ (e.g., \citet{kalisch2007estimating,Epskamp04072018,colombo12}); \item[(b)] a known or well-estimated conditional distribution $P_{X\mid Z}$ \citep{candes2018panning,barber2020robust,berrett2020conditional,niu2024reconciling}; or \item[(c)] smoothness of the conditional distribution $P_{X\mid Z}$ \citep{shah2020hardness,lundborg2022conditional,kim2022local,lundborg2022projected}, e.g.~it belongs to a H\"older class. \end{enumerate} A common limitation of these approaches is that these structural assumptions require specifying information about the underlying model or data distribution.
-In contrast, we will consider a different setting, where we restrict the null by placing a shape constraint on the conditional distribution $P_{X\mid Z}$ (or alternatively $P_{Y\mid Z}$), which requires neither estimating any distributions nor selecting any tuning parameter, and is typically motivated by the application.
+Existing approaches typically aim to guarantee validity (Type~I error control) over restricted classes of null distributions that impose one of the following additional structures: \begin{enumerate} \item[(a)] a parametric model, such as joint Gaussianity of~$(X, Y, Z)$, or a Gaussian linear model for $Y\mid (X,Z)$ \citep[e.g.,][]{kalisch2007estimating,Epskamp04072018,colombo12}; \item[(b)] a known or well-estimated conditional distribution $P_{X\mid Z}$ \citep{candes2018panning,barber2020robust,berrett2020conditional,niu2024reconciling}; or \item[(c)] smoothness of the conditional distribution $P_{X\mid Z}$ \citep{shah2020hardness,lundborg2022conditional,kim2022local,lundborg2022projected}, e.g.~it belongs to a H\"older class. \end{enumerate}